-Chinese medicine believes in the body’s power to heal itself.
-As clinicians, we remove the imbalances that are keeping you from being healthy.
+Acupuncture believes in the body’s power to heal itself.
+As acupuncturists, we remove the imbalances that are keeping you from being healthy.

 Acupuncture research is beginning to show how acupuncture stimulates the body’s own power to heal itself.
 The acupuncture needle does not inject any medicine, nor is it coated.
 It is simply reminding the body to be healthy again.